deadstrobe5/reM3/README.md

 ### 💡 Tips
 - Keep the tablet awake/unlocked while syncing.
-- For Wi‑Fi, use the tablet’s Wi‑Fi IP.
+- For Wi‑Fi, use the tablet's Wi‑Fi IP.
+- Use `--dry-run` to preview what any command will do.
+- Default data location is `~/reM3/data/` (configurable via `RM_BASE_DIR`).

 ### 🧪 Notes
-- Sync/organize are solid.
+- Sync/organize are solid and well-tested.
-- Text export is experimental and may be imperfect on newer `.rm` variants.
+- Text export is experimental - requires OpenAI API key.
+- Error messages include helpful emojis and recovery suggestions.